 8 Review updated draft of A.SupWTSAGL and A.BN after AHG session at 0830-0930 on 24 January 2024

-TD472R2 and TD473R2 are the result of the meeting discussion.
+Updated drafts of A.SupWTSAGL and A.BN after AHG session at 0830-0930 on 24 January 2024 in TD472R2 and TD473R1 were reviewed, and produced TD472R3 and TD473R2 as the result of the meeting discussion and baseline texts of these work items for further consideration and progress by interim RGMs.
+The meeting agreed to target their agreement at next TSAG July meeting.

 9 Review the RG-WTSA work plan

-RG-WTSA Rapporteur reviewed the RG-WTSA work plan as contained in TD188 Report of of the meeting of RG-WTSA "WTSA Preparations" (Geneva, 30 May-2 June 2023) which highlighted four deliverables:
+RG-WTSA Rapporteur reviewed the RG-WTSA work plan as contained in TD188 Report of of the meeting of RG-WTSA "WTSA Preparations" (Geneva, 30 May-2 June 2023).
+The meeting highlighted four deliverables:

 To conduct analysis of all ITU (WTSA/PP/WTDC/RA/Council) Resolutions for potential streamlining of WTSA Resolutions and Opinion in two phases:

-1st phase is to conduct analysis of WTSA-20/PP-22/WTDC-21 Resolutions for TSAG May 2023 meeting as in interim document in TD260
+1st phase is to conduct analysis of WTSA-20/PP-22/WTDC-21 Resolutions for TSAG May 2023 meeting as in interim document in TD260;

+First phase has completed before last TSAG meeting and the result TD260 had been shared with ITU-T SGs via TSAG-LS15.

-2nd phase will conduct analysis of RA-23/Council Resolutions after RA-23 in December 2023 for future TSAG meetings in 2024.
+2nd phase will conduct analysis of WRC/RA-23/Council Resolutions after RA-23 in December 2023 for future TSAG meetings in 2024.

-First phase has completed.
-The meeting agreed to instruct TSB to conduct the second phase analysis and report the result to the first interim RGM.
+The meeting agreed to instruct TSB to conduct the second phase analysis report to the first interim RGM.

-progress draft A.SupWTSAGL "WTSA preparation guideline on Resolutions" in TD261.
+progress draft A.SupWTSAGL "WTSA preparation guideline on Resolutions" in TD472R3 by interim RGMs

-progress draft A.BN "Briefing note on how to chair WTSA Sub-committee/Ad Hoc Group meetings" in TD262.
+progress draft A.BN "Briefing note on how to chair WTSA Sub-committee/Ad Hoc Group meetings" in TD473R2 by interim RGMs.

-Collection of activities of the regional organizations in their preparation of WTSA-24 with a mapping onto the WTSA Resolutions and ITU-T A-Series Recommendations to TSAG Rapporteur groups for TSAG meetings in 2024.
+TSB has proposed a mapping of WTSA Resolutions to TSAG Rapporteur groups in TD463 for TSAG January 2024 meeting.
+Along with RTOs’ WTSA-24 preparation meetings, following information will be collected as input to interim RGMs:

-Summary of inter-regional briefing on proposals of WTSA Resolutions
+Summary of inter-regional briefing on proposals of WTSA Resolutions;

-Mapping of regional proposals of WTSA Resolutions to TSAG RGs/WTSA-24 Committees
+Mapping of regional proposals of WTSA Resolutions to TSAG RGs/WTSA-24 Committees;

-List of regional focal points and ‘coordinator’ for proposals of WTSA Resolutions
+List of regional focal points and ‘coordinator’ for proposals of WTSA Resolutions.

 10 Interim RG-WTSA virtual meeting(s)